ianciao/server_init_harden/README.md

 # Linux Server Hardener

 POSIX-compliant shell script that automates server security hardening on a new Linux/FreeBSD server.
-The script is intended to be executed immediately after you have access to a new Linux/FreeBSD server (most likely a VPS) as **root**.
+It is intended to be executed **interactively** as `root`.

 ## Usage

 - WARNING: Make sure you:
-    - Have root privilege to the server
+    - Have root access to the server
     - Have 2 ssh sessions active to the server:
-        - 1st for running the script
+        - 1st: for running the script
-        - 2nd for viewing script's logs and to recover from it's failure
+        - 2nd: for viewing script's logs and to recover from it's failure
-    - SAVE ALL CREDENTIALS SHOWN POST EXECUTION: THEY AREN'T SAVED ANYWHERE AND WON'T BE DISPLAYED AGAIN
+    - SAVE ALL CREDENTIALS SHOWN POST EXECUTION: THEY AREN'T SAVED ANYWHERE AND WON'T BE DISPLAYED AGAIN.

 - Options:
     - `-r`: Reset root password